7 Spiritual Gifts of the Holy Spirit and Their Meanings

 5. Knowledge

 This gift helps you interpret life without being trapped by surface appearances.
-It trains you to recognize that every good thing is meant to lead back to the Lord, and that even real blessings become disordered when they are loved more than God Himself.
+It trains you to remember that good things are meant to lead back to the Lord and that even real blessings become disordered when they take God's place in the heart.

 6. Piety

-Piety is often misunderstood, so it needs to be explained carefully.
-In the biblical and traditional Christian sense, piety does not mean shallow religious performance.
+Piety is often misunderstood, so it helps to explain it plainly.
+In the traditional Christian sense, piety does not mean shallow religious performance.
 It means reverent love, willing devotion, and the heart of a child who gladly honors the Father.

 Piety makes worship sincere rather than mechanical.
 It softens the heart toward prayer, gratitude, obedience, and delight in God.
 Instead of treating God as distant, piety teaches you to draw near with affection, trust, and humility.